Web Archiving Procedures

 Table of Contents

 The purpose of web archiving initiative at Montana State University (MSU) Library (henceforth, “the Library”) is to digitally capture, preserve, and provide access to websites documenting the history and culture of MSU and other entities related to the Library’s collecting areas.
-Please see the MSU Library’s Special Collections and Archival Informatics Collection Development Policy and Archive-It’s Storage and Preservation Policy for general policy guidelines.
+Please see the MSU Library’s Archives and Special Collections Collection Development Policy and Archive-It’s Storage and Preservation Policy for general policy guidelines.